Regine Live: Songbird Sings the Classics

-Regine Live: Songbird Sing the Classics is the first live album of singer-actress Regine Velasquez-Alcasid.
-It was released in 2000 in the Philippines, under Viva Records.
-The album was certified 6× platinum by PRIMA, denoting shipments of 200,000+ copies sold in Philippines.
+Regine Live: Songbird Sing the Classics is a live album by Filipino singer-actress Regine Velasquez, released in the Philippines on December 2, 2000, by Viva Records.
+The album was certified 6× Platinum by PRIMA, denoting shipments of 200,000+ copies sold in Philippines.

-This album was recorded live from Velasquez's concert "Songbird Sings the Classics" at The Westin Philippine Plaza on October 6, 2000.
+This album was recorded live from Velasquez's concert Songbird Sings the Classics at The Westin Philippine Plaza on October 6, 2000.

 Critical reception

 In a review of the album, David Gonzales of AllMusic wrote: "Velasquez's voice is difficult to hear on the beginning of "Autumn Leaves", a problem which plagues other songs here, including "Sometime Somewhere", "If You Go Away", "What Are You Doing the Rest of Your Life", and "Run to You", among others.
 She sings in a very high, thin register in the beginning of many songs, and this probably contributes to the problem, but the technical mixing could have been better, too."